rabbitmq/rabbitmq-website/site/dotnet-api-guide.md

 response.ConsumerCount;
 </pre>

-<code>IModel#ExchangeDeclarePassive</code>'s return value contains no useful information.
-Therefore
-if the method returns and no channel exceptions occurs, it means that the exchange does exist.
+`IModel#ExchangeDeclarePassive`'s return value contains no useful information.
+Therefore if the method returns and no channel exceptions occurs, it means that the exchange does exist.

 ### <a id="nowait-methods" class="anchor" href="#nowait-methods">Operations with Optional Responses</a>